 Irma Rosa Viera

-Irma was formerly a part of the Youth Board for four consecutive years, and has now transitioned to an official staff as the new Youth Engagement Associate.
-As a new dog mom and avid learner she is returning for her senior year at California State University, Northridge with plans of obtaining a Bachelor’s in Deaf Studies and with plans of a Master’s Degree in Marriage and Family Counseling.
-Irma is passionate about youth voice and elevating the voices of youth across all of California to lead us into a better and HEALTHIER future.
+Irma was formerly a part of the Youth Board for four consecutive years, and has now transitioned to staff as the new Youth Engagement Associate.
+She is a recent graduate from the California State University, Northridge, with a Bachelor of Arts in Deaf Studies and she plans for a future Master’s Degree in Marriage and Family Counseling.
+Irma is passionate about elevating the voices of youth across all of California to lead us into a better and HEALTHIER future.
 After seeing firsthand the impactful role that school-based health centers have on students and their communities as a whole, she is hopeful and excited to continue expanding health advocacy with the support and help of the California School-Based Health Alliance and its allies.
-But most of all, she is excited to begin this new year working even more closely with our Youth Board and supporting their hopes and aspirations for this coming school year.
+Just as importantly, she is excited to begin this new year working even more closely with our Youth Board and supporting their hopes and aspirations for this coming school year.